Arin-Gopakumar/smrtathlete/README.md

 source venv/bin/activate
 Install Dependencies: Install the required packages for this project.
 If you don't have a requirements.txt file, use the following commands to install the common packages needed for a Flask project:

-pip install Flask
+'pip install Flask'
-pip install Flask-Login
+'pip install Flask-Login'
-pip install Flask-WTF
+'pip install Flask-WTF'
-pip install Flask-SQLAlchemy
+'pip install Flask-SQLAlchemy'
-pip install Flask-Migrate
+'pip install Flask-Migrate'
-pip install requests Pillow bcrypt
+'pip install requests Pillow bcrypt'
 ## Running the Application

 To run the Flask application, execute the following command from the root of the project directory: